positively-charged/bcc/doc/details.md

 <h4>Anonymous functions</h4>

 You can declare and call a nested function at the same time.
-The nested function will be implicitly defined as having no name, no parameters, and `auto` as the return type; only the body can be specified.
+Only the body can be specified; the nested function will be implicitly defined as having no name, no parameters, and `auto` as the return type.
 Such a nested function is called an <em>anonymous function</em>:

 ```
 script "Main" open {